jgrassler/talks/crowbar-101/slides.md

 * Easily extensible through *bar clamps*, one per OpenStack component

-* Chef based configuration management for all supported services

 * Pick and chose from the barclamps you actually need

 <!--

-Let's have a look at Crowbar's features.
+Let's have a look at Crowbar's features now and get a feel for what it can and cannot do.

 First of all, it can deal with mostly unprepared bare metal machines.
 All they need to do is attempt to PXE boot.
 Crowbar will then automatically discover